imaddine1/cloud-1/README.md

 - Network Automation: Automating network devices and operations.

+## Playground: Experiment with Ansible Using a Local VM
+This [repo](https://github.com/imaddine1/virtualBox-automated) has a similar setup to this project.
+I created it to help you explore different Ansible concepts without connecting to a real cloud VM.
+This way, you can apply your ideas with ease and peace of mind

 ## Project Overview

 This project builds on the recent "Inception" project by extending its functionality with a custom PHPMyAdmin service.
 The key improvements include: